datwill310/Objective-GUI-Library/Examples/Readme.md

-Notice: this folder was created for the examples of the future release of verison 2.0 and all the future releases.
-If you're looking for examples for version 1.x, please look at the folders for 1.0 and 1.1 in the previous folder.
+# Example Files

+This folder contains the latest examples released with the OGL.

+Any big fixes will simply be replaced with the buggy examples.

+Any substantial changes to examples means that the older example will be moved to OGL.old and the new one fills its place here.

+Also other resource files such as the manifest file and images are stored here.